Jacques Rougeau: Return to WWF (1998)

-Later career and retirement (1998–2018)
+Later career and retirement (1998–present)

 After WWF, Rougeau was the promoter for the Montreal-based Lutte International 2000 where he wrestled on occasion.

 Rougeau and Ouellet briefly reunited in WCW in 2000 in Lance Storm's Team Canada.
 After WCW, Rougeau and Ouellet went their separate ways.

 Rougeau continued working in his promotion until wrestling his last match on December 27, 2011 with his son Jean-Jacques as they defeated Kurrgan and Frank The Machine in Repentigny, Quebec.
 After his last match, Rougeau decided to close down Lutte International 2000.

 After retiring, Rougeau attempted to join the Montreal Police Department, but was unable to do so as he had not graduated from high school.
 He is now a public speaker, touring schools to speak on drugs, smoking, and bullying.
 He opened the Rougeau Wrestling School in Montreal in 1998.

 In 2018, Rougeau announced that he would retire for a third time, and that he had closed his wrestling school.
 On August 18, 2018, shortly after his retirement announcement, Rougeau mirrored his father's retirement matching by teaming with his sons for the first and only time.
 As Rougeau's sons, all of whom have wrestled, have expressed no desire to return to wrestling, Jacques' retirement effectively ended the Rougeau family wrestling dynasty after more than six decades.

+On May 30, 2026, Rougeau won a battle royal eliminating David Hart Smith in Gatineau, Quebec.

+On July 26, 2026, The Rougeau's made an appearance at AEW Redemption, being honored in Montreal.